goblinsz/Downloader/README.md

 # Downloader
-1. init.bat - downloades yt-dlp, deno and ffmpeg
-2. get-music - downloades music file with thumbnail
+1. get-music - downloades music file with thumbnail
-3. get-video - downloades video in the highest quality
+2. get-video - downloades video in the highest quality